ZexiXin/CYBR8420/Assurance Cases for Software Security Engineering.md

 ### Reflection:
-* Include a reflection of your teamwork for this assignment.
-What issues occurred?
-How did you resolve them?
-What did you plan to change moving forward?

    This section had the team taking a more "divide and conquer" approach, with less direct collaboration on each diagram and more individualized work.
 Team insights and review were still readily available nonetheless.
 One issue that occurred was a general misunderstanding of how to approach the "evidence" portions of the assurance cases, but this misunderstanding was clarified by the professor during our deliverable team check-in.
 This section we also converged our team meetings into a regular occurring event, with less effort to plan meetings because they were already pre-scheduled.
 Moving forward, we plan finalize rough draft documents sooner so that there is less work needed towards the end of the assignment period.